29th July 2021

-This guide will help you choose between the different types, from ergonomic office chairs with built-in lumbar support to prevent lower back pain, to leather chairs.
+Our expert guide will help you choose between the different types of chair, from ergonomic office chairs with built-in lumbar support (to prevent lower back pain) to mesh office chairs with breathable backs.

 Office chairs come in a range of shapes and sizes.
 Ideally, you want a chair that suits the layout and colour scheme of your office or working space.
 It also needs to meet your ergonomic requirements.

-Below, we've rounded up a selection of office chair types with some information on how much you should expect to pay.
+Below, we've rounded up a selection of office chair types with some details on how much you should expect to pay.

 Using a kneeling office chair positions your body so that your knees are below your waist.
 In theory, this should feel like a more natural sitting position compared with a regular desk chair.